FYSETC/FYSETC-Prusa-mini-clone-plus/firmware/README.md

 ## Pre-compiled firmware

-There are two pre-build firmware for you.
-One is ```RELEASE-4.0.5-Modified.hex``` beside this `README` file which is base on PRUSA firmware `RELEASE-4.0.5`, the other is `RELEASE-4.3.3-Modified.hex` which is base on PRUSA firmware `RELEASE-4.3.3` version.
-You can choose on and directly upload this firmware to the board.
+There is pre-build firmware for you.
+It is ```RELEASE-4.3.3-Modified.hex``` beside this `README` file which is base on PRUSA firmware `RELEASE-4.3.3` version.
+You can directly upload this firmware to the board.
 Follow the [Upload firmware](#jump) instructions.

 ## Custom firmware

 ### Generate firmware from Prusa firmware

-And if you think the firmware is too old , and you want to build your own firmware base on the Prusa release firmware.
+And if you think the firmware is too old and you want to build your own firmware base on the Prusa release firmware.
 Then let me tell you what need to change for FYSETC Prusa mini clone plus machine.
-We give you two samples, one is base on `RELEASE-4.0.5` versions and the other is base on `RELEASE-4.3.3`

-#### 1. Base on RELEASE-4.3.3 version
+#### Base on RELEASE-4.3.3 version

 There is patch file named ```0001-Patch-for-FYSETC-Prusa-mini-clone-plus-base-on-4.3.3.patch``` .
 So if you know ```git diff``` ,then it's easy for you to know the changes.
 And if not,  below are the changes